terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Towards an Epistemology of Scientific Illustration.md

 date:: 2016
-publisher:: University of Toronto Press title:: @7.
-Towards an Epistemology of Scientific Illustration item-type:: [[book]] original-title:: 7.
+publisher:: University of Toronto Press title:: @Towards an Epistemology of Scientific Illustration item-type:: [[book]] original-title:: 7.
 Towards an Epistemology of Scientific Illustration authors:: [[David Topper]]